adamrmelnyk/blag/content/post/building-a-cli-tool-in-rust.md

     play          Plays specified room
 ```

-There’s one last thing we need in our strcutOp enum however, as we saw with the first example, we’ll need a name to specify which speaker or group we’re talking about.
+There’s one last thing we need in our structop enum, as we saw with the first example, we’ll need a name to specify which speaker or group we’re talking about.
 This is just as easy as Rust enums are not normal enums and can have properties like this:

 ```Rust
 #[derive(StructOpt)]